schmoelder/diss/doc/02_model_based_design/04_design_formulation.md

 ```

 In advanced operating modes such as recycling or SMB, outlet chromatograms can be considerably more complex than the example in {numref}`chromatogram_fractionation`: multiple non-contiguous sections may contribute to the same target fraction $f$, flow sheets may have several outlets $k$ that are fractionated simultaneously, and the volumetric flow rate $Q_k$ at each outlet may vary over time.
-To accommodate these cases, the total collected amount of component $i$ is defined as:
+To accommodate these cases, the total collected amount of component $i$ is defined as

 ```{math}
 :label: molar_amount